Visit Krakow

 • Auschwitz-Birkenau

 Over 1M people visit Auschwitz every year, to pay homage and their respects to the millions who were affected by one of history’s greatest crimes.
 See our photo walkthrough of visiting Auschwitz-Birkenau to get a sense of what you will be witnessing and for details of how to book.
+You can also find transportation information on our dedicated How To Get To Auschwitz-Birkenau From Kraków page.

 • The Wieliczka Salt Mine